 The temporal changes in numbers of salmon returning from the ocean each year differ among regions.
-Since 1989, when the offshore drift net fishery was banned, the abundance including all size classes has declined in Middle and Western Norway, and slightly increased in southern and northern Norway (when the Tana watercourse is excluded).
-The abundance of small salmon has declined in all parts of the country (compared to the period 1989-1993), but to the greatest extent in middle Norway and the smallest extent in northern Norway.
-The pre-fishery abundance of salmon larger than 3 kg has decreased in Middle Norway and to a varying extent increased in the rest of the country.
+Since 1989, when the offshore drift net fishery was banned, the abundance including all size classes has declined in middle and western Norway, and slightly increased in southern and northern Norway (when the Tana watercourse is excluded).
+The abundance of small salmon has declined in all parts of the country (compared to the period 1989-1993), but to the greatest extent in middle and western Norway.
+The pre-fishery abundance of salmon larger than 3 kg has decreased in middle Norway and to a varying extent increased in the rest of the country.

-The Tana watercourse has had a marked decline in the pre-fishery abundance, in contrast to the rest of Northern Norway, with a 64% reduction in the pre-fishery abundance since 1989.
+The Tana watercourse has had a marked decline in the pre-fishery abundance, in contrast to the rest of Northern Norway, with a 68% reduction in the pre-fishery abundance since 1989.
 Both small and large salmon have been reduced.
 This watercourse is shared between Norway and Finland, and overexploitation is the only known impact factor.
 A new agreement between Norway and Finland was signed in 2017, and exploitation has been reduced.